Skip to content

 Comparison table showing electric vehicle range reduction percentages for five common trailer types from utility to caravan.Range Retained by Trailer TypeNo trailer100%Small utility70%Teardrop camper65%Boat on trailer55%Travel trailer50%Car hauler45%Based on a 300-mile rated range EV truck.
 Drag coefficient and weight both affect range loss.

-Aerodynamic drag from the trailer shape matters as much as the weight being towed.
+Aerodynamic drag from the trailer shape matters more than the weight being towed.

 The EV Towing Range Calculator estimates how much range your electric vehicle loses when towing a trailer, based on weight, trailer type, speed, and conditions.